 It is becoming more common for young children to be anxious and experience anxiety disorders.

-Understanding and being able to look after an anxious child is not easy, as their brain is rapidly growing and developing.
-Mismanaging a child's anxiety can further aggravate their mental health, so utmost care and sensitivity are important when taking steps to care for them.
+Understanding and helping your anxious child is not easy, as their brain is rapidly growing and developing.
+Mismanaging a child’s anxiety can further aggravate their mental health, so utmost care and sensitivity are important when taking steps to care for them.

 Before even attempting to manage your child’s anxiety, you should engage your children in a way where they feel comfortable, as well seeking help from a mental health professional.

 Knowing the signs and triggers of your child’s anxious feelings is vital in managing your child’s anxiety effectively.